-The application site is 0.2 hectares in area, and it is located in the centre of Dromahair town, just off Main St. The application is bounded by Main St to the west, by local roads to the east and north and by an existing domestic house and garden to the south.
+The application site is 0.087 hectares in area, and it is located at Drumahaire, Dromahair, Co.
+Leitrim, just off Main St. The application is bounded by existing buildings to the west, by local roads to the east and north and by an existing domestic house and garden to the south.